The OpenAP Handbook

 Synopsis

-Within different parts of the book, I will take you on a journey through the eight core chapters that form the foundation of OpenAP.
-From the fundamentals of aircraft and engine data (Chapter 2) to the intricacies of drag and maximum thrust calculations (Chapter 3), kinematic models (Chapter 4), and flight phase identification (Chapter 5), we will delve into the key components that make OpenAP an indispensable tool for researchers, developers, and aviation professionals.
+The first part of this book takes you through the core components that form the foundation of OpenAP.
+From the fundamentals of aircraft and engine data (Chapter 1) to the intricacies of drag and maximum thrust calculations (Chapter 2), kinematic models (Chapter 3), and flight phase identification (Chapter 4), we delve into the key components that make OpenAP an indispensable tool for researchers, developers, and aviation professionals.
+You will also learn how to harness OpenAP’s trajectory generation capabilities (Chapter 5) and analyze fuel and emission data (Chapter 6).

-About the Author
+About the Authors

 This online book is created with Quarto.
 To learn more about Quarto books, visit https://quarto.org/docs/books.